 Coolyia Project, Pilbara, Western Australia

-- 80% interest in two Exploration Licence Applications at Coolyia Creek, 40km South West of Marble Bar
+- 80% interest in two Exploration Licence at Coolyia Creek, 40km South West of Marble Bar

-Castle Minerals has the rights to acquire an 80% interest in two adjacent exploration licence applications encompassing the prospective basal conglomerate horizon of the Hardey Formation and its unconformable contact with the underlying Mt.
-Roe Basalt as mapped by the Geological Survey of Western Australia (GSWA) (Figure 1).
+Castle Minerals has an 80% interest in two adjacent exploration licences encompassing the prospective unconformity surface and basal conglomerate horizon of Mt.
+Roe Basalt.

-The applications comprise a total of four blocks (12.8km²) at Coolyia Creek, 40km southwest of and easily accessed from Marble Bar in the East Pilbara region of Western Australia (ELAs 45/4965 and 4975) (Coolyia Creek Project).
+The project comprises three graticule blocks (12.8km²) at Coolyia Creek, 40km southwest of and easily accessed from Marble Bar in the East Pilbara region of Western Australia (figure 1).

 There is considerable geological conjecture as to the origin of paleo-placer gold in the Pilbara region.
 It is known to occur in the Hardey conglomerate and/or a stratigraphically lower conglomerate horizon occurring at the base of the Mt Roe basalt itself.
 These occurrences are distinct from gold associated with other styles of mineralisation such as epithermal quartz vein hosted gold.